yoondoong/altStackWorkshop/README.md

 v-on specifies the type of event that you want an element to react to.

 ## Add some events
 Let's get our app to be able to add events!
-First we need a way to fetch events and render them. :rocket: Lets create a fetchEvents method:
+First we need a way to fetch events and render them. :rocket: Lets create a fetchEvents method in **app.js**:
 ``` javascript
 fetchEvents: function() {
   var events = [